 If you want to learn more about the edible and medicinal weeds that surround us and how to use them, check out my eBook: Wildcrafting Weeds: 20 Easy to Forage Edible and Medicinal Plants (that might be growing in your backyard)!

 Gather & Root Online Foraging Course

-The tallest one in this picture was probably two feet taller than me!
+The mullein flower in the picture above was probably two feet taller than me!
 This is what makes mullein most recognizable in the summertime, but if you look closely in spring you will notice the starts of what will be full grown mullein one day.

 A small, fuzzy leaved, rosette of leaves that are close to the ground is how mullein starts its life.
 It is actually a biennial plant, so it stays like this until the second year of growth when it shoots up the tall flower spike.